pkardas/notes/books/pytest/notes.md

 Adding functionality that makes testing easier is part of "design for testability" and can be used to allow testing at multiple levels or testing at a higher level.

+## Chapter 11: tox and Continuous Integration

+CI refers to the practice of merging all developers' code changes into a shared repository on a regular basis - often several times a day.

+Before the implementation of CI, teams used version control to keep track of code updates, and different developers would add a feature/fix on the separate branches.
+Then code was merged, built, and tested.
+The frequency of merge varied from "when your code is ready, merge it" to regularly scheduled merges (weekly, monthly).
+The merge was called _integration_ because the code is being integrated together.

+With this soft of version control, code conflicts happened often.
+Some merge errors were not found until very late.

+CI tools build and run tests all on their own, usually triggered by a merge request.
+Because the build and test stages are automated, developers can integrate more frequently, even several times a day.

+CI tools automate the process of build and test.

+`tox` - command-line tool that allows you to run complete suite of tests in multiple envs.
+Great starting point when learning about CI. `tox`:

+1. creates a virtual env in a .tox directory
+2. pip installs some dependencies
+3. builds your package
+4. pip installs your package
+5. runs your tests

+`tox` can automate testing process locally, but also it helps with cloud-based CI.
+You can integrate tox with GitHub Actions.

+## Chapter 12: Testing Scripts and Applications

+Definitions:

+- script - a single file containing Python code that is intended to be run directly from Python
+- importable script - a script in which no code is executed when it is imported.
+Code is executed only when it is run directly
+- application - package or script that has external dependencies

+Testing a small script with `subprcoess.run` works okay, but it does have drawbacks

+- we may want to test sections of larger scripts separately
+- we may want to separate test code and scripts into different directories

+Solution for this is to make a script importable.
+Add `if __name__ == "__main__"` - this code is executed only when we call the script with `python script.py`.

+## Chapter 13: Debugging Test Failures

+pytest includes few command-line flags that are useful for debugging:

+- `-lf` / `--last-failed` - runs just the tests that failed last
+- `-ff` / `--failed-first` - runs all the test, starting from the last failed
+- `-x` / `--exitfirst` - stops the test session after the first failure
+- `--maxfail=num` -stops the tests after `num` failures
+- `-nf` / `--new-first` - runs all the tests, ordered by the modification time
+- `--sw` / `--stepwise` - stops the tests at the first failure, starts the test at the last failure next time
+- `--sw-skip` / `--stepwise-skip` - same as `--sw`, but skips the first failure

+Flags to control pytest output:

+- `-v` / `--verbose` - all the test names, passing or failing
+- `--tb=[auto/long/short/line/native/no]` - controls the traceback style
+- `-l` / `--showlocals` - displays local variables alongside the stacktrace

+Flags to start a command-line debugger:

+- `--pdb` - starts an interactive debugging session at the point of failure
+- `--trace` - starts the pdb source-code debugger immediately when running each test
+- `--pdbcls` - uses alternatives to pdb

+`pdb` - Python Debugger - part of the Python standard library.
+Add `breakpoint()` call, when a pytest hits this function call, it will stop there and launch `pdb`.
+There are common commands recognized by `pdb` - full list in the documentation (or use PyCharm's debugger instead if you can).